johnlehne/lehne.com/README.md

 # lehne.com

-This the code that is lehne.com.
-Its is auto deployed where there is a commit into master by netlify.
+This is the code base of lehne.com.
+It is auto deployed by netlify on each commit into master.